ipspace/blog/content/posts/2023/03/leaf-spine-theory-reality.md

 2023-03-14
 : Sander Steffann pointed out that there are more switches with six or even eight uplinks than I expected.
 Also added the 'local breakout cables' option.

+2023-03-15
+: Another dose of reality: Erik Auerswald pointed out that many switches using Trident3 or Trident4 ASICs have eight uplinks.
+More details in a follow-up blog post.